Asymptotic Preserving and Accurate scheme for Multiscale Poisson-Nernst-Planck (MPNP) system: Conclusions

 A key contribution of this study lies in the accurate treatment of the Coulomb interaction between ions in regimes where the Debye length is small but not negligible.
 While the Quasi-Neutral limit provides a simplified model in the asymptotic regime $\varepsilon = 0$, the case $\varepsilon \ll 1$ introduces significant numerical challenges: the system becomes stiff and the condition number of the discretized matrix increases, leading to potential loss of accuracy and increase of the computational time to solve the linear system.
 To address these issues, we develop a second-order Asymptotic Preserving (AP) scheme that ensures uniform accuracy across a wide range of Debye lengths.
 Finally, we validated the code by examining the loss of positivity in the solution.
-The results suggest that the issue is not caused by cut elements near the bubble boundary but is instead related to the small parameter $\varepsilon$, which affects the dynamics in the first part of the time evolution.
+The results suggest that the issue is not caused by cut elements near the bubble boundary but is instead related to the small parameter $\varepsilon$, which affects the dynamics in the first part of the time evolution. {A further analysis of the AP numerical schemes is showed in \cite{astuto2025standard}, where a third order accurate numerical scheme is proposed.
+Thanks to the adaptability of the IMEX technique, we obtain a high order time discretization for the problem.
+Moreover, in that paper, we show that the proposed numerical scheme is robust and independent of the choice of the initial data.}

 A natural extension of this work would be to include saturation effects, which become relevant for non-negligible ion concentrations near the bubble surface.
 Such effects, partially addressed in \cite{astuto2023multiscale}, require the development of nonlinear boundary conditions.

-An additional objective of future investigation is the improvement of the conservation properties of the scheme.
+An additional objective of future investigation is the improvement of the conservation properties of the scheme{, and a gradient flow structure for the multiscale model for one carriers is already under investigation in \cite{astuto2026gradient}.}